SafeMERGE: Preserving Safety Alignment in Fine-Tuned Large Language Models via Selective Layer-Wise Model Merging: Baseline Configurations and Results

 \subsubsection{Fine-Tuning Results}

-In general, we confirm \citet{bianchi2024safetytunedllamaslessonsimproving}'s observation that more samples increase safety, and even may increase utility, at least for our experiments (see Table \ref{tab:safeinstruct_comparison}).
-For comparison with SafeMERGE, we select the safest variant, i.e. the one with all 2500 safety samples.
+In general, we confirm \citet{bianchi2024safetytunedllamaslessonsimproving}'s observation that more samples increase safety, and even may increase utility.
+We report intermediate results for Llama-2 and Llama-3.1 models in Table~\ref{tab:safeinstruct_comparison_llama}, and for Qwen-2 and Qwen-2.5 models in Table~\ref{tab:safeinstruct_comparison_qwen}.
+For comparison with SafeMERGE, we select the safest variant, i.e., the one with 2500 safety samples.